 Once again, I am not generalizing about all homeschoolers here.
 All I am saying is that there are parents who take advantage of lax homeschooling laws to abuse or neglect their children.
 How many?
 I don’t know.
 We really know very little about the demographics of homeschoolers, to be honest.
 Many states don’t ask homeschoolers to register, so we don’t even know how many homeschoolers there are, much less things like how well they do academically or socially—and when it comes to anecdotal evidence, we have a mixture of both good stories and bad stories.
 I’m not saying homeschooling can’t be an awesome thing for children.
 It absolutely can.
 But it can also be a horrible thing for children, and a great deal of that depends on what sort of parents are doing the homeschooling.

 I’ve already written about HSLDA and child abuse, and I want to spend a couple of posts focusing solely on abuse and neglect in homeschooling families.
-I will look at what happens when abusive parents homeschool as well as at parents who homeschool in a deliberate effort to hide child abuse and parents who homeschool to avoid prosecution for truancy.
+I will look at (1) what happens when abusive parents homeschool; (2) parents who homeschool in a deliberate effort to hide child abuse; and (3) parents who homeschool to avoid prosecution for truancy.